-Extreme events are difficult to analyse as the data is noisy and complex, uncertainty is high as are the consequences.
-Given that limited, ambiguous and uncomfortable data is easy to ignore, how do we make better decisions?
+Risk is difficult to analyse as our data is noisy, uncertainty is high and dependencies are not always obvious.
+Given that ambiguous and uncomfortable data is easy to ignore, how do we improve our awareness of risk in decisions?

 How do we make better decisions through the application of data, such that we can be better ancestors?

 This is a 10-hour, one hour a week for ten weeks, masterclass course open to anyone but principally aimed at senior leadership, executives, board members, NED's and Directors.
 Each Tuesday or Thursday Morning at 8.30 GMT there is a 50-minute call.
 There is no pre-reading, no homework; all the content and learning is bound within the sessions.
 Each session has 20 minutes of content and 30 minutes of open-debate and rapid-fire questions.

 The value and takeaway will be your ability to:

 understand the evidence, proof and truthfulness of data presented